boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 ### Main Expected Gains

 * Lower deployment barrier to experiment in large scale (no hardware or sofware change may be needed at network).
-* Schedule network requests more efficiently, preventing network congestion, and improving overall stability and network performance.
+* Schedule network requests (independent of the transport protocol) more efficiently, preventing network congestion, and improving overall stability and network performance.
 * Unlock new services in local networks and enhance the quality of experience at the LAN by providing a simple tool to communicate local policies to hosts.
 * Provide a mechanism to assist networks managing the load at the source and, thus, contribute to better handle network overloads and optimize the use of resources under non nominal conditions.